SeshagiriSriram/Devops/README.md

-# Sample Code and Presentations
+# GEtting Stanted with Docker

+This repository contains a number of scripts and code samples to get started with

+- Docker
+- Kubernetes
+- Vagrant
+- Ansible
-This contains the scripts for installing minikube on a WSL2 (windows 11 Home Edition) Ubuntu 22.04 LTS distro.
-It also contains scripts for installing prometheus, Grafana and ELK stacks Adapt as neccessary

-It also contains scripts for some docker and vagrant/virtual box demos
+It contains scripts for installing minikube on a WSL2 (windows 11 Home Edition) Ubuntu 22.04 LTS distro.
+It also contains scripts for installing prometheus, Grafana and ELK stacks.It also contains scripts for some docker and vagrant/virtual box demos.

+> The code is provided **as-is** with no implied or specific guarantees.**Adapt as neccessary.**

-# Change History
+## Change History

+- Aug 28 2025 - Changed quite a bit in **Docker** and **Kubernetes**.
+Many scripts (not all) have been updated for error handling and (mostly) equivalent Windows and Unix Scripts.
+Many READMEs updated for readbility.
+Presentations moved to [Materials](https://github.com/seshagirisriram/materials) repository.
-* May 15 2025 - Lots of changes - Part 1 of cleanup
+- May 15 2025 - Lots of changes - Part 1 of cleanup
 * March 22 2025 - Added support for some sample files used in Jenkins pipelines
 * March 22 2025 - Added support to uninstall prometheus and grafana on Minikube
 * March 22 2025 - Removed Presentations